MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

 ms.locfileid: "8136381"
 ---
 # <a name="design-details-internal-warehouse-flows"></a>Design Details: Internal Warehouse Flows
-The flow of items between bins at a company location centres on picking components and putting away end items for assembly or works orders and ad-hoc movements, such as bin replenishments, without a relation to source documents.
+The flow of items between bins at a company location centres on picking components and putting away end items for assembly or production orders and ad-hoc movements, such as bin replenishments, without a relation to source documents.
 The scope and nature of the involved activities vary between basic and advanced warehousing.

  Some internal flows overlap with inbound or outbound flows.
 Some of this overlap is shown as steps 4 and 5 in the graphical diagrams for advanced inbound and outbound flows respectively.
 For more information, see [Design Details: Inbound Warehouse Flow](design-details-outbound-warehouse-flow.md).